|

 a temporal value in this life, they are not essential to living a holy life.

-Therefore, there are no reasons why sexual abstinence, even in matrimony
+Therefore, there are good reasons why sexual

-As for pleasing God,
+As for “pleasing God,”

 the mystics have made it clear that the primary purpose of a Christian life